 Editor’s note: This article was originally published in March 2014.
-Mrs. Holley has since gone to be with the Lord.
+Mr. and Mrs. Holley have since gone to be with the Lord.

 It’s not often Henry and Bettie Holley are seen apart from one another.
 After 65 years of marriage, the pair still walk hand in hand, grinning like newlyweds.

 Henry calls his wife “Miss America,” while Bettie is convinced her husband “has proven to be the greatest man God ever created.”

 “I love him with everlasting love, and it gets better every day… if it could,” Bettie said, adding that she’s probably “about reached the top of the ladder” of possible love for someone else.